mickfuzz/phd4/_posts/thesis_chapters/2022-9-6-Results-Missions.md

 In addition this shift can also been seen from a cultural focus.
 The completion is mirrored in the work of other pairs.
 Thus replicating is a kind of participation in an emerging community.
 There is also a link made by the parent to previous working practices.
 Using a paper book to make a sketch of the work to be completed.

 These kinds of shifts of activity and cultural practices brought by the participants also feed into the ongoing culture of the game making community.
 For example the use of paper designs and paper prototyping was something that I adopted more broadly after observing the families involved.

 ### GDPs propagation through peer activity

-The process of adding levels was something that was spread predominately through one child's work to help others to add that features.
-The work of the child to add 21 levels to their own game served as a way to publicise this possibility.

-The role of that child as an expert in that design pattern, and their willingness to share their knowledge, shifted focus away from help from myself as a facilitator, or the instruction-based support documents.
+The popularity of certain GDP spread through peer activity.
+For example, the work of the child to add 21 levels to their own game served as a way to publicise this possibility.
+The process was also spread by that child's willingness to help others to add that feature to their game.
+This shifted dependence on myself as a facilitator, or on the instruction-based support documents.
+This excerpt shows this more experience child coder Te, agreeing to show another child Ch how to add new levels.

-PERHAPS ADD TRANSCRIPT EXAMPLE?

-Te showing Ch how to add new levels from Ch's demand?
+  Ch: Why’s that enemy in every level
+  Te: He’s not.
+  Ch: Can you show me how you add more levels on to yours.
+  Te: Yeah sure.
+  Pause
+  Te: I’m just going to have one go of beating this.
+It’s 21 levels in it.
+So ..
+Yeeeeah.
+  Pause
+  Ch: It’s like parcours in Minecraft but times.
+It’s like playing the game Wipe out.
+Have you ever played wipeout.
+  Te: Er not really.
+  Ch: Or seen it.
+  Ch: That’s like my second level.
+  Te: Ah so hard (Te fails at a high level on his game and starts to move off)

+  Te: (To someone else  calling for attention)  No I’m helping ..
+  (Te then follows Ch to his workstation to help him implement more levels.)

+FURTHER DISCUSSION HERE

 ### GDPs to support Flexible (Iterative) Design Practices